SuperVisionAI/yolo-v5/README.md

-# YOLOV-
+# YOLOV5
-YoloV5 example on how to use YOLOV5 with edgeiq
+How to use YOLOV5 with edgeiq